nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Federated example: Gateway

-First install the optional dependency for the gateway: `npm install --save @apollo/gateway`.
+First, install the optional dependency for the gateway: `npm install --save @apollo/gateway`.

 Our gateway only needs a list of endpoints and will auto-discover the schemas from there.
 Therefore it is the same for code and schema first, and the code for our gateway is very short: